babylm/evaluation-pipeline-2023/README.md

 ```bash
 ./finetune_all_tasks.sh 'path/to/model_and_tokenizer'
 ```

+### Age-of-acquisition prediction Evaluation
+This evaluation is based on Portelance, Duan, Lupyan and Frank 2023 (see citation below).

+It will automatically run after the "zero-shot" evaluations above (i.e. it runs using the same command).
+Note, the evaluation requires access to forward pass labels from your tokenizer.
+It currently expects the tokenizer to either produce them under the key "labels" if the model type is a "decoder" where labels represent the shifted "input_ids", or if no labels are provided, it will set the "labels" to be equal to the "input_ids" (this is done automatically for "encoder" and "encoder-decoder" type models.
+In the event that your labels are not equal to the input_ids, please make sure your tokenizer contains them under the key "labels".

+Once it runs, it will produce two json files in a folder called "aoa_prediction" in the model directory provided.
+One of the files contains the estimated average surprisal of words for the model in child directed utterances taken from CHILDES.
+The other contains the results of the evaluation.
+Models are evaluated using leave-one-out cross validation.
+The results are Mean Absolute Deviation (MAD) scores in months between the actual average age-of-acquisition (aoa) of these words by American English speaking children and the predicted aoa based on the models average surprisal scores (the closer the MAD scores are to zero, the better).
+MAD scores are provided over all the words, over nouns, over predicates, and over function words.
+Previous work has found that models tend to do better at predicting the aoa of predicates and function words over nouns.

+The better the fit better a model's predictions and the actual aoa of words in kids (the smaller the MAD scores), the more the order in which models learn words resembles the order in which children tend to learn words.

 #### Hyperparameters
 This script contains hyperparameter defaults that should work for a variety of model sizes, architectures, and tasks.
 You may adjust these hyperparameters as you wish, though we ask that you submit the best hyperparmeter settings in a README file if you don't use the defaults.